Frequently Asked Questions

 it must have been stopped being investigated by law enforcement for

 other reasons than time factors.

-Why is there a five year minimum time in a runaway disappearance before For the Lost will take on the case in the case files, and three years minimum time for a runaway to have a California Kids poster?
+Why is there a five year minimum time in a runaway disappearance before For the Lost will take on the case in the case files, and two years minimum time for a runaway to have a California Kids poster?